When do I become eligible for benefits?

 What happens to my benefit if I delay claiming it?

 You can increase the amount you receive by 8% each year if you delay taking benefits beyond your full retirement age.
 The increase applies from full retirement age to age 70.
 Once you reach age 70, no additional delayed credits will be applied, so you should definitely claim your benefit by then.

 Can I work and still receive my Social Security benefit?

 You can get a Social Security retirement or survivor benefit and work at the same time.
 However, if you claim your benefit before full retirement age and make more than the Social Security yearly earnings limit, Social Security will reduce your benefit.
-For example, if you are under full retirement age for the entire year, Social Security will deduct $1 from your benefit payments for every $2 you earn above the annual limit (For 20201annual limit is $18,960).
+For example, if you are under full retirement age for the entire year, Social Security will deduct $1 from your benefit payments for every $2 you earn above the annual limit (For 2022 annual limit is $19,560).
 But this is only a benefit reduction in the short run; your benefit will be increased at your full retirement age to account for benefits withheld due to earlier earnings.
 If you claim your benefit at full retirement age or later and still earn income, your benefit will not be impacted no matter how much you earn.

 What kind of Social Security benefit can I receive if I am a widow?

 You may be eligible for a survivor’s benefit if your spouse (or former spouse) passes away and is eligible for Social Security benefits.
 To collect the full Social Security benefit, you must have reached your full retirement age (although you can get reduced benefits starting at age 60, or age 50 if you are disabled) and be unmarried (unless you remarried after age 60).
 If you are raising the child(ren) of your deceased spouse who are under the age of 16, you may collect survivor benefits regardless of your age.
 These children receive benefits in their own names from ages 16-19 if they are unmarried and still in high school.